allaboutduncan/clu-docs/docs/getting-started/quickstart.md

 | -e PUID=99 | Set the User ID (PUID) and Group ID (PGID) for the container. |
 | -e PGID=100 | Set the User ID (PUID) and Group ID (PGID) for the container. |
 | -e UMASK=022 | Set the file creation mask (UMASK). |

+### Using a Grand Comics Database (GCD) File

+You can connect to a container running a local copy of the Grand Comics Database (GCD) file.
+This will allow you to use the metadata from the GCD file to populate your comics.

+Additional parameters are needed in your docker-compose.yml file to connect to the GCD file.
+See [here](../features/gcd-settings/index.md) for  step by step instructions.